 A cooking class held at Supatra’s Thai Cuisine in 2016

 Shown above are cooking class menus previously offered at Supatra's Thai Cuisine Restaurant in Saint Paul MN.
-I plan to have in-person cooking classes scheduled for this summer, perhaps holding classes outdoors.
-I am exploring the possibility of offering cooking classes via Zoom and hope to offer Private Chef services this summer as well.
+I hope to have in-person cooking classes scheduled for summer 2022, and I am exploring the possibility of offering cooking classes via Zoom.

 Growing Jasmine Rice in Udon Thani, Thailand

 While I was back home in Udon Thani, I had the chance to grow my first crop of Jasmine Rice; the variety was Khao Dawk Mali Number 105.
 It was grown organically and the rice in this area of Northeast Thailand is primarily grown only during the rainy season, which typically begins in May and ends in October.
 The farm covers about 1 1/4 acres and I ended up with a good yield for my first crop.